Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Empirical evaluation

 \section{Empirical evaluation}

-We evaluate \texttt{LoRA-MCL} on realistic datasets and large-scale models for audio and image captioning tasks.
-Predicting a textual description for images or audio signals is an ill-posed problem: from an input image or audio clip, multiple descriptions may be plausible.
-We argue this is a particularly relevant real-world case of ill-posed problems, where the conditional output distribution is inherently multi-modal.
-Our goal is to demonstrate that \texttt{LoRA-MCL} provides a competitive approach for capturing these distribution modes when fine-tuning either audio (Sec.\,\ref{sec:audio_captionin}) or vision-language models (Sec.\,\ref{sec:image_captioning}).
-We present hereafter the experimental setup.
-Please refer to Appendix \ref{apx:exp_details_audio} for further details.
+We evaluate \texttt{LoRA-MCL} on realistic datasets and large-scale models for audio and image captioning tasks, as well as machine translation.
+Predicting a textual description for images or audio signals is an ill-posed problem: from an input image or audio clip, multiple descriptions may be plausible; this is a real-world case where the conditional output distribution is inherently multi-modal.
+Similarly, Machine Translation is a one-to-many problem \cite{ott2018analyzing}.
+We demonstrate that \texttt{LoRA-MCL} provides a competitive approach for capturing these distributions when fine-tuning either audio, vision-language, or language-only models.
+We describe the experimental setup.
+See Apx.~\ref{apx:exp_details_audio} for details.